-Research has demonstrated that it is the quality of the relationship between therapist and client which is the most important factor in promoting recovery, irrespective of which modality the therapist is using.
-A key first step towards feeling better in yourself will therefore be finding a suitably qualified therapist with whom you feel you can work well.
+Research has demonstrated that it is the quality of the relationship between therapist and client which is a key factor in promoting recovery, irrespective of which modality the therapist is using.
+An important first step towards feeling better in yourself will therefore be finding a suitably qualified therapist with whom you feel you can work well.

 At its heart, therapy consists of a meaningful dialogue between therapist and client which is different to everyday conversation.
 When you meet with your therapist, they will listen closely to what you say, reflecting back to you what they hear and see.
 This will enable you, maybe for the first time ever, to hear what you’re thinking and feeling reflected back to you in an environment that is confidential and without judgement.
 Many people find the process of talking with a trained therapist is in itself incredibly useful and empowering, providing the right conditions to promote healing and growth.

 I provide a safe, confidential, non-judgemental space for individuals to explore their issues and find the courage and insight they need to make the changes in their life that they want to make.
 This is different for each person that I work with and I draw on different modalities of therapy depending on what I feel will be most appropriate.